 - Has anticancer properties (Joseph Flores de la Cruz et al, Asian Pac J Cancer Prev.
 2015)

 Glehnia supplements contain many active ingredients including Imperatorin at different concentration levels.
-The molecular pathways which are regulated by Glehnia include Oxidative Stress, Epithelial to Mesenchymal Transition, Cytokine Signaling, Hypoxia and MYC Signaling.
-These cellular pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death.
+The molecular pathways which are regulated by Glehnia include Cell Cycle Checkpoints, Oxidative Stress and Lipid Metabolism.
+These biochemical pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death of cancer cells.
 Because of this biological regulation – for cancer nutrition, the right choice of supplements like Glehnia individually or in combination is an important decision to be made.
-When making decisions on the use of supplement Glehnia for cancer – do consider all these factors and explanations.
-Because just as true for cancer treatments – Glehnia use cannot be a one-size-fits-all decision for all types of cancers.
+When making decisions on the use of supplement Glehnia over other nutritional supplements – do consider all these factors.

-1. Will Glehnia Supplements benefit Cancer Patients with Testicular Germ Cell Tumors undergoing Ifosfamide treatment?
+1. Will Glehnia Supplements benefit Primary Adamantinoma patients undergoing Radiation treatment?

-Testicular Germ Cell Tumors are characterized and driven by specific genetic mutations like KIT and KRAS leading to biochemical pathway changes in Oxidative Stress, PI3K-AKT-MTOR Signaling, RAS-RAF Signaling and MAPK Signaling.
-A cancer treatment like Ifosfamide works through a specific pathway mechanism of action.
+Primary Adamantinoma is characterized and driven by specific genetic mutations like ARHGAP45, PI4KB and SDSL leading to biochemical pathway changes in Oxidative Stress and Inositol Phosphate Signaling.
+A cancer treatment like Radiation works through a specific pathway mechanism of action.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach which is effective.
 In such a condition any food or nutritional supplement which has a contrary effect to the treatment or reduces the overlap should be avoided.
-As an example, Glehnia supplements should be avoided for Testicular Germ Cell Tumors along with Ifosfamide treatment.
-Glehnia supplement impacts pathways/processes like Oxidative Stress which either promote drivers of the Testicular Germ Cell Tumors and/or nullify the treatment effect.
-Additionally, Glehnia supplements contain active ingredients like Imperatorin which has CYP3A4 interaction with the Ifosfamide treatment, and hence should be avoided.
-(Pius S. Fasinu et al, Front Oncol., 2019; Food and Drug Administration, Meijing Liu et al, Br J Pharmacol., 2018).
-Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any), age, gender, BMI, lifestyle and any genetic mutation information (if available).
+As an example, Glehnia supplement should not be taken for Primary Adamantinoma along with treatment Radiation.
+Glehnia supplement impacts the biochemical pathway called Oxidative Stress which either promotes drivers of the disease and/or nullifies the treatment effect.
+Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any

-2. Will Glehnia Supplements benefit Cancer Patients Renal Non-Clear Cell Carcinoma undergoing Bevacizumab Treatment?
+2. Will Glehnia Supplements benefit Primary Penile Squamous Cell Carcinoma Patients undergoing Cisplatin Treatment?

-Renal Non-Clear Cell Carcinoma is characterized and driven by specific genetic mutations like MUC16 and TP53 leading to biochemical pathway changes in Epithelial to Mesenchymal Transition, Oxidative Stress, Hypoxia, Small Molecule Transport and PI3K-AKT-MTOR Signaling.
-A cancer treatment like Bevacizumab works through specific pathway mechanisms.
+Primary Penile Squamous Cell Carcinoma is characterized and driven by specific genetic mutations like ABRAXAS1, PIK3CB and NUP93 leading to biochemical pathway changes in Cell Cycle Checkpoints, Hematopoiesis and Inositol Phosphate Signaling.
+A cancer treatment like Cisplatin works through specific pathway mechanisms.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach.
-In such a condition any food or nutritional supplement which has a compatible effect to the treatment or reduces the overlap should be considered.
-As an example, Glehnia supplement should be considered for Renal Non-Clear Cell Carcinoma along with treatment Bevacizumab.
-Glehnia supplement impacts pathways/processes like Epithelial to Mesenchymal Transition and Hypoxia which either obstruct drivers of the Renal Non-Clear Cell Carcinoma and/or improve the treatment effect.
+In such a condition any food or nutritional supplement which supports treatment action or improves the overlap should be considered.
+As an example, Glehnia supplements should be considered for Primary Penile Squamous Cell Carcinoma along with the treatment Cisplatin.
+Glehnia supplement impacts pathways/processes like Cell Cycle Checkpoints which either obstruct drivers of Primary Penile Squamous Cell Carcinoma and/or improve Cisplatin treatment effect.

 Foods to Eat After Cancer Diagnosis!